Blog Editor: w.Bloggar

 • Offline support: Simple but good enough offline support.

-• Support categories: It does download your categories from Wordpress.
+• Support categories: It does download your categories from WordPress.

 • Good post synchronization: This is pretty cool - you can go back to previous post from Tools>Post>Last 5 Posts.
 It will then download it back, and you can make your changes and republish it.
 Unfortunately, it does not sync with our local one (.post) that you created previously.